IBM-Cloud/real-time-tone-analysis/WORKSHOP/STEP1-NODE-STARTER/README.md

 	</body>
 	```

-6. Copy over the expanded [`style.css`](./public/stylesheets/style.css) stylesheet so that everything looks beautiful.
+6. Copy over the expanded [`style.css`](./public/stylesheets/style.css) stylesheet so that everything looks beautiful

 7. Finally, let's bring the [`app.js`](./app.js) file in line for future updates.
-Once you finish this, fire up the app again locally to see your changes.
+Once you finish this, fire up the app again locally to see your changes

 8. Using the cf command line, let's deploy our app